-The Regional Workshop on GNSS and Space Weather will be held online and in presence in Morocco, Rabat.
+Regional Workshop on GNSS and Space Weather - A hybrid event held in presence in Rabat Morocco, and online.

 * * *